 Other than the LGA weather station, the monthly CDD index was taken for nine other weather stations located around NY State.
 The locations of these weather stations are illustrated in Appendix 3.
 The stations were chosen to be spread out in different locations throughout the state, so as to give a more accurate picture of the variability in CDDs within the state.
 The CDD indexes for the nine other weather stations were obtained from the same source as the CDD index for LGA station and over the same period of time, with the same frequency.
-The figure for average CDD variability was then computed using equation (2).
+The figure for average CDD variability was then computed using (2).

 Note that throughout the data, the CDD index for LGA always appears higher than the CDD indexes for the nine other weather stations.
 This was surprising initially as one would expect the temperature at different locations in NY State to be both higher and lower than that at LGA.
-However, this could be explained by the fact that the area surrounding LGA is more built-up than other locations as New York City is the largest city in the state.
-This causes the measurement point to heat up faster and retain heat longer than the other weather stations.
+However, this could be explained by the fact that the area surrounding LGA is highly built-up.
+This causes it to heat up faster and retain heat longer than the other weather stations.